15 Cheapest Universities in Arkansas for International Students

 The University of Arkansas at Pine Bluff is a land-grant HBCU with a long and rich history of academic excellence and commitment to serving the social and economic needs of the state.
 Tuition fees at the university are known to be among the lowest in Arkansas, allowing individuals from different backgrounds and walks of life to gain high-quality education and be equipped for promising careers in the future.
 It offers its students over 50 innovative programs to choose from, including Aquaculture, Biotechnology, and Addiction Studies.

-9. University of Central Arkansas
+9. University of Arkansas at Monticello

-10. Arkansas Tech University
+15. Arkansas State University

 Founded in 1909, Arkansas State University (A-State) was initially established as an agriculture school.
 It has since expanded to provide higher education in different academic disciplines awarding degrees at undergraduate and graduate levels.
 The university is located in the northeast of Arkansas, where headquarters of various industry sectors are situated.
 This will significantly benefit its students because countless opportunities will await them.